venice1200/MiSTer_tty2oled/MiSTer_SSD1322_USB_Testing/Readme.md

 **Testing-Version**

 New/Updatet Features
 -Over The Air Updates for ESP32
+ You need add your Wireless Credentials to the "cred.h" file.
+ Enable OTA from the command line (see Examples).
+ The Arduino IDE should show you an new Network "Port" for Uploads.

 -New Command Structure for "external" Commands
 * "CMDCLS"
 * "CMDSORG"